What is the Area of a Parallelogram?

-Area of Parallelogram is the region bounded by the parallelogram in a given two-dimension space.
-A parallelogram is a special type of quadrilateral in which it has four sides.
-Both pair of opposite sides are parallel.
+The area of a parallelogram is the region bounded by the parallelogram in a given two-dimension space.
+To recall, a parallelogram is a special type of quadrilateral which has four sides and the pair of opposite sides are parallel.
 In a parallelogram, the opposite sides are of equal length and opposite angles are of equal measures.
 Since the rectangle and the parallelogram have similar properties, the area of the rectangle is equal to the area of a parallelogram.

 Area of Parallelogram Formula